jakerood/streaming-01-getting-started/README.md

 > Get started with Python for streaming analytics

+In this project, we execute Python code to illustrate batch processing versus stream processing.

 We assume no prior programming experience and that you want to get productive as quickly as possible.